Yellow-Bellied Sea Snake Facts

 Yellow-Bellied Sea Snake Physical Description

-The stunning Yellow-Bellied Sea Snake manages to fully impress those who encounter it wholly regardless of sheer physical size.
+The stunning Yellow-Bellied Sea Snake manages to fully impress those individuals fortunate enough to encounter it safely, wholly regardless of sheer physical size.
 That’s because it actually ranks as smaller than average among its peers.
 Most related species, in fact, attain much larger sizes.

 Nature, however, gives little regard to such things.
-The magnificent product of evolution also displays a moderate degree of the physiological characteristic of sexual dimorphism.
-In its specific case, though, this trait manifests itself in terms of simple length of body.
+The magnificent product of evolution also displays a moderate degree of the physiological characteristic known as sexual dimorphism.
+In its specific case, though, this biological trait manifests itself in terms of simple length of body.

-More precisely, males of the species grow to about 80% of the length of their female counterparts.
-Males of the animal reach an average body length of roughly 28 in (72 cm).
-The females, meanwhile, typically attain lengths averaging approximately 35 in (88 cm).
+More precisely, the males of this intriguing species grow to about 80% of the length of their female counterparts.
+Males of the animal reach an average body length equaling roughly 28 in (72 cm).
+The females, meanwhile, typically attain mature lengths averaging approximately 35 in (88 cm).

-Otherwise, though, the two genders develop as virtually indistinguishable in appearance.
+Otherwise, though, the two genders develop as virtually indistinguishable in appearance, at least to the naked eye.
 The body of the reptile develops a compressed, tapered shape.
 This thins to less than half the diameter of the neck.
 The head, however, remains narrow, with an elongated snout.

-Yet it’s the color scheme of the amazing Yellow-Bellied Sea Snake that generally catches the eye.
+Yet, it’s doubtless the color scheme of the amazing Yellow-Bellied Sea Snake that generally catches the eye of the viewer.
 That pattern of coloring also obviously serves as the source of the common name.
 The belly of the snake usually presents a bright yellow, though rarely brown appears.

 Colors of the upper body vary significantly, however.
-Most frequently, though, this consists of varying shades of black or very dark brown.
-Infrequently, a series of small black dots appears on the lighter background.
-A set of black bars also makes the rare appearance.
+Most frequently, though, these consist of varying shades of either black or very dark brown.
+Infrequently, a series of small black dots also appears on the lighter background.
+A set of black bars even makes the occasional appearance.

 - Kingdom: Animalia